Singing in Bloom:

 Cancellation & Refund Policy:

-A refund will be issued if notice is received by August 15th, minus a $20 admin fee.
-After August 15th, your registration is non-refundable, but it is transferable.
+A refund will be issued if notice is received by August 15th, minus a $25 admin fee.
+After August 15th, your registration is non-refundable, but it is transferable until September 1st.
 This means that you can transfer your spot to another person, and be reimbursed for your payment.
-If we do not have a waiting list, it is the responsibility of the participant to find someone with whom you can transfer your spot.
+After September 1st, your spot is non-transferable.

 For those who are travelling from out of town for this retreat, please note that we are not able to cover any costs incurred by participants for transportation or accommodations.
 As such, please organize your travel with this in mind.